 Termination by the Company Without Cause / By Participant for Good Reason or Retirement.
 Subject to certain "grandfathering" rules specified in the Economic Profit Plan to comply with applicable tax rules under Section 409A of the Code, if a participant's employment is terminated by the Company without "cause" or a participant resigns for "good reason" or terminates employment by reason of "retirement," the participant will be credited with a Bonus Credit, if any, for any performance period during which the participant participated in the Economic Profit Plan but for which the participant has not yet received a credit.
-To the extent not already received, the participant will receive a payment under the normal rules described above on August 1 of the year of the participant's termination.
-In addition, on August 1 of the year following the year of termination, the participant will receive a payment equal to the product of (A) the amount that would have been paid had the Participant remained employed through such August 1 multiplied by (B) a fraction representing the portion of the year of termination during which the participant was employed by the Company, provided that such payment will remain subject to the Cash Flow Test and the \$10 million limit described above under "Bonus Payment."
+To the extent not already received, the participant will receive a payment under the normal rules described above on August 1 of the year of the participant will receive a payment equal to the product of (A) the amount that would have been paid had the Participant remained employed through such August 1 multiplied by (B) a fraction representing the portion of the year of termination during which the participant was employed by the Company, provided that such payment will remain subject to the Cash Flow Test and the \$10 million limit described above under "Bonus Payment."
 These modified rules with respect to pro rata payments following termination are effective for Bonus Credits in 2015 and later.
 After the grandfathering period ends (which the Company anticipates to be in 2016 or 2017 for most participants), the termination-related payments should be substantially less than in similar scenarios prior to the amendment and restatement of the Economic Profit Plan.